CZF does not have the Existence Property: Outline of the Proof

 \section{Outline of the Proof}

 We will show that wEP fails for $\czf$.
-We do this by first showing that for any pca, $\pcaa$, we can construct three realizability models, $V(\pcaa)$, $\vip{\pcaa}$, and $\vg{\pcaa}$. $V(\pcaa)$ is the usual realizability model of $\izf$ from section \ref{vaint}. $\vip{\pcaa}$ and $\vg{\pcaa}$ are based on injectively presented sets and symmetric sets respectively and will be described in detail below.
+We do this by first showing that for any pca, $\pcaa$, we can construct three realizability models, $V(\pcaa)$, $\vip{\pcaa}$, and $\vg{\pcaa}$. $V(\pcaa)$ is the usual realizability model of $\izf$ from section \ref{vaint}. $\vip{\pcaa}$ and $\vg{\pcaa}$ are based on functional sets and symmetric sets respectively and will be described in detail below.

 The heart of the proof is that $\vip{\pcaa}$ and $\vg{\pcaa}$ are essentially different models and yet both can be embedded into $V(\pcaa)$ in such a way that realizability is preserved by the embedding. $\vip{\pcaa}$ and $\vg{\pcaa}$ must both provide witnesses of existential statements that are still valid in $V(\pcaa)$.
 Definability will imply that these witnesses are realizably equal in $V(\pcaa)$.